likle/cwalk/docs/reference/index.md

 ---
 title: Reference
-description: A complete reference of the cwalk path library for C.
+description: A complete reference of the cwalk path library for C/C++.
 ---

 ## Basics